What you need to know

 Trades businesses are uniquely set up to miss calls.
 The owner is also the operator: under the house wiring, on the roof flashing, or up a ladder fixing aircon.
 The phone is in the truck.
 By the time they get to it, the customer has called the next plumber on the list.

-Every missed call is a quote that didn't happen, a job that went to a competitor, and ad spend that didn't earn.
+Every missed call is a quote that did not happen, a job that went to a competitor, and ad spend that did not earn.

 What does a missed call actually cost a tradie?